 The first house I looked at was built in 1930 and had every ounce of charm one could hope for.
 Unfortunately, the ground around it had started to sink and the house was visibly leaning to one side.

 It’s really a shame because I adored the kitchen, and it had a greenhouse, a deep soaking tub, and a beautiful upstairs terrace off the master bedroom.

 The next house was atop the steepest hill in Denmark.
 The hill is so steep that the sidewalk was made of concrete steps, and it’s illegal to ride a bike down it.

 This house was built in 1920.
 It was in a lovely area and had a fabulous yard and stunning views of the harbor.
 The downstairs was beautifully renovated, but the upstairs was in disrepair to the point that the bathroom wasn’t in working order.
 It would’ve been nice if the agent told me that up front, but such is house hunting in Denmark.

-I also looked at a flat in a coveted location near the “walking street” that is car-free and lined with restaurants, shops, and cafes.
+I also looked at a place in a coveted location near the “walking street” that’s car-free and lined with restaurants, shops, and cafes.